sendyhalim/blog/content/posts/software-engineering/2023-09-19-software-engineering-day-to-day-best-practices.md

 #### Write `where` statement first
 Always write the `where` clause (filtering) first whenever you're in a situation where there's no one reviewing your query, this will prevent you accidentally executing query without filter.
+You might also interested in reading my personal [war story](/posts/war-stories/accidentally-ran-a-database-update-without-where-clause/) on this matter.
 ```sql
 -- Write this first
 ... where id = x